10th Support Group LTF makes history during Orient Shield 23

 |0

-This work, 10th Support Group LTF makes history during Orient Shield 23 [Image 2 of 2], by Brian Lamar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 10th Support Group LTF makes history during Orient Shield 23, by Brian Lamar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT